© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Little Lodge Long Barrow is a scheduled monument protected by Cadw under reference BR067.
 View the official record →

-Little Lodge Long Barrow is a Neolithic chambered long barrow located in Breconshire, Wales, dating to the Neolithic period.
+Little Lodge Long Barrow is a Neolithic chambered long barrow located in Breconshire, Wales, dating to the early Neolithic period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR067.

 Little Lodge Long Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR067.